TPasini/Synthetics/README.md

 `--recorrupt`: Use this option if you have already finished a run and you just want to change the type of corruption to apply to the visibilities.

+`--skymodel_bdsf`: Use this option if you wish to use PyBDSF to get the sky model, instead of predicting from a .fits image.
+Necessary if one wish to apply direction-dependent corruptions.

 ## Contributions